 Residents see patients in outpatient clinics at the Duke South Clinic, the Patterson Place Clinic and the Duke Cancer Center.
 Approximately 30,000 outpatient encounters are recorded each year.
 Since Duke is the major private tertiary care center in the Southeast, physician and hospitals refer complicated cases from all over the region.
 Duke is also a primary care facility for the people of the city/county of Durham and surrounding cities/counties.
 When our residents rotate through outpatient clinics, they focus on either

 general dermatology or specialty dermatology.
 We have a robust and experienced group of general dermatologists, Drs.
-Atwater, Lampel, Pipkin, Myers, Murray, Wolfe, Nicholas, and Pavlis.
+Atwater, Desai-Solomon, Pipkin, Powers, Myers, Murray, Wolfe, Nicholas, and Pavlis.
 We see primary care dermatology patients from the surrounding communities, as well as complicated medical dermatology referrals from North Carolina and surrounding states.
 Most of our faculty also hold specialty clinics.
 We are especially proud of our Resident Continuity Clinic.
-This is a weekly clinic, located at Duke South, where each resident, with attending supervision, is the primary dermatologist for his/her panel of patients.
+This is a weekly clinic where each resident, with attending supervision, is the primary dermatologist for his/her panel of patients.
 In addition, second and third year residents have the opportunity to develop a weekly Continuity Clinic in a field of interest, and first year residents have a weekly general dermatology continuity clinic.

 Durham VA Medical Center